 Drayage can be a tricky concept for trade show novices to grasp.
 It is sometime referred to as material handling.
 It involves the various steps it takes to get the exhibit materials safely from the conference center’s dock to the booth space.
 The fee that trade show participants pay for the service is based on the weight and number of packages for their booth and other show materials.

-Custom exhibits are built specifically for your company, designed to capture your brand’s personality and message.
+Custom trade show exhibits are built specifically for your company, designed to capture your brand’s personality and message.
 They offer a fully immersive experience that draws attendees over to your exhibit space.
 Typically, the customization makes them complex to assemble and, therefore, require an on-site professional crew for setup.

 Island displays, as their name suggests, are exposed on all sides to the trade show floor.
 The most common size for these displays is 20’x20’ or larger.